Kanegraffiti/LessonPlans/Basic Science/Week8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Living things show life processes like **movement**, **breathing**, **response to stimuli**, **growth**, **reproduction**, **excretion**, and **feeding**.
 - Non-living things do not perform life processes.
 Examples are **stones**, **water**, **air**, and **machines**.
 - We classify objects by checking for life characteristics and by identifying their state of matter.
+- Practise by **sorting household items** into living and non-living groups and explaining your reasons to a friend or family member.
+- Draw diagrams of **solid, liquid, and gas particles** to remember how matter behaves differently in each state.

 ### Assignment